Market Risk Signals

 *Based on analysts’ annual estimates for revenue and EPS.
 Source: Bloomberg, S&P Dow Jones Indexes

 - In a historical context, S&P 500® Index valuation now looks high across almost all measures.
 Low interest rates are the remaining offset.
-The yield on the 10-year Treasury has moved lower this year due mainly to concerns surrounding slowing economic growth.
+The yield on the 10-year Treasury has moved lower this year due mainly to inflation measures coming in below expectations and global economic weakness.

 - While not a particularly adept timing tool, valuation, or the price one pays, is an important component in determining the potential return.
 Higher valuation levels, such as seen today, suggest lower than historical average returns over the next five years.